KeyanGootkin/GCS-Benchmarking/README.md

 ## Usage

+Check out the [Wiki](https://github.com/KeyanGootkin/GCS-Benchmarking/wiki/Making-Measurements-for-eUCLID) to figure out how to make and submit GCS measurements for eUCLID.

 ### Model Validation

 For model validation purposes the most important file is eUCLID.txt.
 The contents of that table will serve as the inputs for CME propogation models. __Note__: Half angle in eUCLID is not the same as half width.
 Half angle is a quality as described in this [paper by A. Thernisien](http://iopscience.iop.org/article/10.1088/0067-0049/194/2/33/meta).
 Half width can be calculated using half angle and ratio.